grafov/randfs/README.md

 # randfs: file and directory tree generator for Go

-*Status: WIP, library design in progress, no ready for use API yet*
+*Status: WIP, library design in progress, no ready for use code yet!*

 The purpose of the library is help with testing of applications that deal with large file trees.
 Also it could be useful for filesystems